Welcome

 Biography

-Kasper Hornbæk received his M.Sc. and Ph.D. in Computer Science from the University of Copenhagen, in 1998 and 2002, respectively.
-Since 2014 he has been a professor at University of Copenhagen.
-His core research interests are human-computer interaction, usability research, and body-based interactions; detours include eye tracking, cultural usability, and reality-based interfaces.
-Kasper serves on the editorial board of ACM Transactions on Computer-Human Interaction.
-He has published at CHI, UIST, ACM Transactions on Computer-Human Interaction, and Human-Computer Interaction, and won IJHCS’s most cited paper award 2006-2008.
+I received my M.Sc. and Ph.D. in Computer Science from the University of Copenhagen in 1998 and 2002, respectively.
+Since 2014, I have been a professor at University of Copenhagen.
+My core research interests are human-computer interaction, usability research, and body-based interactions; detours include eye tracking, cultural usability, and reality-based interfaces.
+In addition, I serve on the editorial board of ACM Transactions on Computer-Human Interaction.
+I have published at CHI, UIST, ACM Transactions on Computer-Human Interaction, and Human-Computer Interaction, and won IJHCS’s most cited paper award 2006-2008.